William Soares (footballer, born 1988)

-William Soares da Silva (born 30 December 1988), sometimes known as just Soares, is a Brazilian footballer who plays as a defensive midfielder.
+William Soares da Silva (born 30 December 1988), sometimes known as just Soares, is a Brazilian former professional footballer who plays as a defensive midfielder.

-Football career
+Career

 Vila Nova

 Born in Goiânia, Goiás, Soares joined Vila Nova Futebol Clube's youth system in 2007.
 After two years with Vila Nova's reserves, he made his debut on 29 September 2009, against Juventude.

 Porto and loan to Portimonense

 After two season in the first team, Soares was moved to Porto, and then loaned to Portimonense.
 An investor used a proxy club, Grêmio Esportivo Anápolis, and retained 20% economic rights on the future transfer fee received by Porto.
 Porto had an option to purchase it on or before 30 June 2013.

 Recreativo (loan)

 In the following season, Soares was loaned again, this time to Recreativo de Huelva in the Spanish second level.

 Gil Vicente

 On 23 May 2019, Gil Vicente announced the signing of Soares on a one-year deal.